-J:\Corporate Documents\Delegations\Delegations Register - November April 20232024 12 wn of Bas SSCHOCAH BASSENDEAN 20 28/02/23 Delegation 1.2.11 Expressions of Interest for Goods and Services Deleted - this gives effect to EOI's over a value of \$250,000 being brought to Council.
+J:\Corporate Documents\Delegations\Delegations Register - November April 20232024 12 rown or Bas SSCHUCAH BASSENDEAN 20 28/02/23 Delegation 1.2.11 Expressions of Interest for Goods and Services Deleted - this gives effect to EOI's over a value of \$250,000 being brought to Council.
 21 28/2/23 Delegation 1.2.12 Tenders for Goods and Services Function Pt 1 - Amended to remove further reference to Council unless expressly identified by resolution of Council.
-Function Pt 10 - amended Authority to implement minor variations to a contract that has been entered into with a successful tenderer, provided the total variation value does not exceed 5 percent of the original contract; noting that a minor variation is a variation that does not alter the nature of the goods/services agreed to in the original contract".
+Function Pt 10 - amended Authority to implement minor variations to a contract that has been entered into with a successful tenderer, provided the total variation value does not exceed 5 percent of the original contract; noting that a minor variation is a variation that does not alter the nature of the goods/services agreed to in the original contract.
 Council conditions - third point added that Variation proposals to existing contracts or contract extensions that are not of a minor nature are to be brought to Council for determination.
 22 28/2/23 Delegation 1.2.26 Management of Vested Land and Unvested Facilities Function Pt 2 - amended Authority to do anything for the purpose of controlling and managing land under the control and management of the Town that the Town of Bassendean could do under s.5 of the Parks and Reserves Act 1895. [s.3.54(1)]" 23 27/6/23 Delegation 1.2.12 Tenders for Goods and Services - amended to reflect the update to the Town of Bassendean Purchasing Policy Review which increased the CEO's approval of sole supplier arrangements for purchases from \$50,000 to \$60,000.
 24 30/04/24 Section 5.46(2), Local Government Act 1995, annual review Compliance Links page 4.
-3 Administration • Formatted: Font: 9 pt Regulation 19 expanded to ensure clear understanding.
-1 Formatted: Font: 9 pt Signing Page updated to reflect current Mayor and CEO Formatted: List Paragraph, Bulleted + Level: 1 + Aligned at: 0.63 cm + Indent at: 1.27 cm Deleted reference to Local Planning Scheme No. 10 and replaced it with Local Planning Scheme No. 11. • Formatted: Space Before: 4.6 pt, Bulleted + Level: 1 Aligned at: 0.63 cm + Indent at: 1.27 cm Delegation 1.2.28 Modified the delegations relating to Tree Preservation Orders and replaced it with the authority to establish and maintain a Significant Tree register (to reflect the changes for trees, between Local Planning Scheme No. 10 and No. 11.
-Formatted: Font: 9 pt Included delegations to Built Strata applications to extend the delegation from the CEO to Employees Formatted: Font: 9 pt Deleted reference to Manager Development and Place and changed it to Manager Planning and Regulation Formatted: Font: 9 pt Delegation 10.1.3 Deleted the conditions on the sub-delegate for dealing with development approvals to the Senior Planning Officer • Formatted: List Paragraph, Bulleted + Level: 1 + Aligned at: 0.63 cm + Indent at: 1.27 cm Sub- Delegations corrected throughout to reflect job title changes to: Formatted: Font: Not Bold Director Community and Place Director Infrastructure and Sustainability
+Administration • Regulation 19 expanded to ensure clear rmatted: Font: 9 pt understanding. rmatted: Font: 9 pt Signing Page updated to reflect current Mayor and CEO Polyted of features to be and Pleasing Calcure On the control of rmatted: List Paragraph, Bulleted + Level: 1 + gned at: 0.63 cm + Indent at: 1.27 cm Deleted reference to Local Planning Scheme No. 10 and replaced it with Local Planning Scheme No. 11. rmatted: Space Before: 4.6 pt, Bulleted + Level: 1 + gned at: 0.63 cm + Indent at: 1.27 cm Delegation 1.2.28 Modified the delegations relating to Tree Preservation Orders and replaced it with the authority to establish and maintain a Significant Tree register (to reflect the changes for trees between Local Planning Scheme No. 10 and No. 11.
+Foi rmatted: Font: 9 pt Included delegations to Built Strata applications to extend the delegation from the CEO to Employees.
+Deleted reference to Manager Development and Foi rmatted: Font: 9 pt Place and changed it to Manager Planning and Regulation For rmatted: Font: 9 pt Delegation 10.1.3 Deleted the conditions on the sub-delegate for dealing with development approvals to the Senior Planning Officer rmatted: List Paragraph, Bulleted + Level: 1 + gned at: 0.63 cm + Indent at: 1.27 cm Sub- Delegations corrected throughout to reflect job title changes to: Foi rmatted: Font: Not Bold Director Community and Place